ayonious/template-express-microservice-ts/README.md

 # 🧐 Whats inside

 1. Express endpoint
-2. Added Plugins to validate input
+2. Added Plugins to validate input (using zod)
 3. Testing with jest with:

 - endpoint testing with supertest